Creamy Shrimp and Pumpkin Pasta

 Keyword Pumpkin Cream Pasta, Shrimp Pasta

-Notes & Tips
+Additional Notes and Tips

 1. Roast your kalabasa for the best flavor.
 Roasting brings out its natural sweetness and gives the purée a richer, deeper taste.
 Just slice it, remove the seeds, and roast until soft before blending.
 It’s simple, but it makes a big difference in the final dish.